JJMorton/discord-flat/README.md

-# An almost vanilla dicord stylesheet
+# An almost vanilla discord stylesheet